MetOffice/git-novice/episodes/11-configuring-github.md

 :::::::::::::::::::::::::::::::::::::::: questions

+- How do I edit my GitHub profile?
 - How do I change my notification preferences?
+- How do I change my organisation membership visibility, and team memberships?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-In this section we will look at configuring some GitHub settings on both a GitHub wide and repository level.
+In this section we will look at configuring some optional GitHub settings on both a GitHub wide and repository level.

 ## Profile Settings